Final: Cache simulation

 arguments.
 For example, to simulate a 32 kB, 4-way set-associative cache with

-32-byte blocks and a 30-cycle miss penalty on the traces/mcf.trace.gz
+32-byte blocks, a 4 cycle hit time, and a 34-cycle miss penalty on the traces/mcf.trace.gz trace

 file, you’d run the following.